jonlpersson/ed-latimore/site/_posts/2016-10-11-hard-work-beats-talent.md

 ## Fixed vs. Growth Mindset

 Smart kids coast through their studies until they encounter [something that isn’t as easy to solve](/problem-solving-process/).
-Rather than double down their effort, many conclude they simply aren't smart enough to do the work.
+Rather than double down their effort, many conclude they simply aren’t smart enough to do the work.

 They believe their ability is fixed.

-Something amazing happens when they believe that their hard work–not their talent–is what's responsible for their success.
+Something amazing happens when they believe that their hard work–not their talent–is what’s responsible for their success.
 When students shift to a growth-based mindset and approach problems from this angle, they immediately see improvement.

-This something I've always intuitively suspected, but a slew of scientific research confirms what I've observed for years.
+This something I’ve always intuitively suspected, but a slew of scientific research confirms what I’ve observed for years.

-[From a study conducted by Stanford University](https://www.frontiersin.org/articles/10.3389/feduc.2018.00026/full){: target="_blank" rel="noopener noreferrer"} on the impact of an MOOC (Massive Open Online Course) designed "to change students' ideas about mathematics and their own potential and improve their mathematics achievement":
+[From a study conducted by Stanford University](https://www.frontiersin.org/articles/10.3389/feduc.2018.00026/full){: target="_blank" rel="noopener noreferrer"} on the impact of an MOOC (Massive Open Online Course) designed “to change students’ ideas about mathematics and their own potential and improve their mathematics achievement”:

-> "Many students hold damaging *fixed* mindsets, believing that their intelligence is unchangeable.
-When students shift to a *growth* mindset (believing that their intelligence is malleable), their achievement increases."
+> “Many students hold damaging *fixed* mindsets, believing that their intelligence is unchangeable.
+When students shift to a *growth* mindset (believing that their intelligence is malleable), their achievement increases.”

 The growth mindset leads to hard work.
 The hard worker immediately gets to work on the unpleasant parts of the task and is determined to slog through it in hopes of finding a solution.

 The fixed mindset trains you to believe there is no creative solution.
-Either you know the answer or you don't.
-Either you can or you can't.
-But oftentimes, it comes down to whether you'll try or not and how long you'll try before you quit.
+Either you know the answer or you don’t.
+Either you can or you can’t.
+But oftentimes, it comes down to whether you’ll try or not and how long you’ll try before you quit.

 Students with a growth mindset know they can get better.
 They believe their ability will grow.
-This is valuable because it's rare.
+This is valuable because it’s rare.

 ![Carol Dweck Growth Mindset](/assets/images/posts/book-mindset-dweck.jpeg "Carol Dweck Growth Mindset")

 This is powerful.
-It's so powerful that another Stanford researcher Carol S. Dweck, P.h.D believes that making even slight shifts in your mindset from fixed to growth can have a profound impact on your entire life.
+It’s so powerful that another Stanford researcher Carol S. Dweck, P.h.D believes that making even slight shifts in your mindset from fixed to growth can have a profound impact on your entire life.

 | From her book \[Mindset: The New Psychology of Success\]({{ '0345472322'&lt;/td&gt;&lt;td&gt;amazon }}): |